exclusiveabhi/chatting-app/README.md

 ## Project Structure

-The project is divided into two main parts:
+The project is divided into two parts:

 - **Frontend:** The React application that provides the user interface and handles user interactions.
 - **Backend:** The Node.js server that manages data processing.